mlc-ai/mlc-llm/docs/deploy/rest.rst

    :depth: 2

-We provide `REST API <https://www.ibm.com/topics/rest-apis#:~:text=the%20next%20step-,What%20is%20a%20REST%20API%3F,representational%20state%20transfer%20architectural%20style.>`_ for a user to interact with MLC-Chat in their own programs.
+We provide `REST API <https://www.ibm.com/topics/rest-apis#:~:text=the%20next%20step-,What%20is%20a%20REST%20API%3F,representational%20state%20transfer%20architectural%20style.>`_ for a user to interact with MLC-LLM in their own programs.

-Install MLC-Chat Package
+Install MLC-LLM Package
 ------------------------

-SERVE is a part of the MLC-Chat package, installation instruction for which can be found :ref:`here <install-mlc-packages>`.
-Once you have install the MLC-Chat package, you can run the following command to check if the installation was successful:
+SERVE is a part of the MLC-LLM package, installation instruction for which can be found :ref:`here <install-mlc-packages>`.
+Once you have install the MLC-LLM package, you can run the following command to check if the installation was successful:

 .. code:: bash